Kaatrukkenna Veli: Release and reception

-The film was initially banned by the Censor Board because of its sympathetic portrayal of the LTTE, and negative portrayal of Sri Lankan soldiers.
+The film was initially banned by the Central Board of Film Certification because of its sympathetic portrayal of the LTTE, and negative portrayal of Sri Lankan soldiers.
 Malathi Rangarajan of The Hindu wrote, "The way the story has been dealt with is quite interesting — till the last few scenes when the proceedings drag".
 Malini Mannath of Chennai Online opined that "Writer-director Pugazhendi Thangaraj's 'Kaatrukkenna Veli' comes as a whiff of fresh air".
 Visual Dasan of Kalki rated the film "above average".